gheenie/py-encoding-and-io/README.md

 4. Prints a list of dictionaries representing all of the data.

 5. Prints a list of people who have `Tombolas` listed in their interests.

+6. Write to the yaml data to include information about yourself.

+7. Add a `favourite colour` key to each person.

+8. Find everyone who lives in `London` and change it to `The City`.